JuliaGeo/GDAL.jl/README.md

 *Most users will want to use [ArchGDAL.jl](https://github.com/yeesian/ArchGDAL.jl) instead of using GDAL.jl directly.*

 ## Installation
 This package is registered, so add it using `Pkg`.
-This will also download GDAL binaries created by [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/tree/master/G/GDAL).
+This will also download GDAL binaries created in [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/tree/master/G/GDAL).
 ```
 pkg> add GDAL
 ```
-To test if it is installed correctly, use:
+To check if it is installed correctly, you could run the test suite with:
 ```
 pkg> test GDAL
 ```